-On 7 & 8 September, CRESS Research Fellow in Computational Social Science Dr Jie Jiang will be attending a Joint UK/Japan Workshop on ‘Acceptability and Value of IoT in the Home’ at the British Embassy Tokyo, at which she’ll present a paper titled ‘Using IoT to study life at home’, sharing the lessons learned from designing, implementing and practising a sensor-based research strategy for the Homesense project.
+On 7 & 8 September, Jie Jiang will be attending a Joint UK/Japan workshop, titled: “Acceptability and Value of IoT in the Home” at the British Embassy in Tokyo.
+She’ll present a paper, titled: “Using IoT to study life at home“, sharing the lessons learned from designing, implementing and practising a sensor-based research strategy for the HomeSense field trial.

 Security, privacy, engagement and benefit

-For the research, homes have been fitted with multiple sensors measuring light, sound, temperature, particulates, and proximity, and electrical energy consumed.
-Household members were also given Bluetooth enabled wristbands to wear.
+Volunteer households have been fitted with multiple sensors, measuring light, sound, temperature, particulates, the proximity of objects/persons, and the electrical energy consumed.
+Household members were also given bluetooth-enabled wristbands to wear.

-During a three month period, the data from these sensors was logged at 5 minute intervals, and for four days during the period, participants filled out a time use diary.
+During a three month period, the data from these sensors was logged at 5 second intervals, and for four days during the period, participants filed a time use diary.
 In addition, participants were interviewed twice.

-The presentation will cover four aspects of Homesense participants’ concerns about living with sensors in their homes:
+The presentation will cover four areas of concern about using sensors in research and for volunteers to live with sensors in their homes:

 - Security: relating to issues about how sensor data is collected, stored and accessed.

 - Privacy: relating to issues of anonymity, what data is collected, and how and with whom it is shared.